-- Automatic Commit - Each change in the WLAN settings is adopted and is immediately effective when you click the "Set Values" button.
-In the default setting, the SCALANCE W device is set to "Automatic Commit". - Manual Commit - The changes are accepted, but are not effective immediately.
+- Automatic Commit

+Each change in the WLAN settings is adopted and is immediately effective when you click the "Set Values" button.
+In the default setting, the SCALANCE W device is set to "Automatic Commit".

+- Manual Commit

+The changes are accepted, but are not effective immediately.
 The changes only take effect when you click the "Commit Changes" button.
-The "Commit Changes" button is displayed when you set "Manual Commit". - The following message is also displayed in the display area when there are WLAN changes: "Manual Commit Mode active Press 'Commit Changes' button to provide current configuration to driver".
+The "Commit Changes" button is displayed when you set "Manual Commit".
+In addition to this the message "Manual Commit Mode active - Press 'Commit Changes' button to provide current configuration to driver." appears as soon as there are WLAN changes.
 This message can be seen on every WBM page until either the changes made have taken effect or the SCALANCE W device has been restarted.